darekaze/ug-archive/courses/c3438-system-programming/asm_1/RDME.md

 Now, the device is attached to the file. we can read from the file using unix system calls.

-9. Put "comp3438_lab4_app.c" in 'arm-board/' and compile the code.
+9. Put "jahja_app.c" in 'arm-board/' and compile the code.

 ```bash
 cd arm-board/